Getting high search engine rankings for your blog takes work. A lot of work.

-Now I’m not saying that your website will shoot up into Google’s top 3.
+Now I’m not saying your website will shoot up into Google’s top 3 overnight.
 I’m also not going to tell you to stuff as many keywords into your post as possible.
 If I did, that would be cheesy and I would be lying.

 Instead, I will say this: if you focus on these 7 key areas of on-page SEO, you can improve your search engine rankings.
 How do I know this?
 Because it worked for me.